swcarpentry/r-novice-inflammation/_episodes/12-supp-factors.md

 > > ~~~
 > > {: .language-r}
 > > We only expect three cathegories ("n", "l", "i").
-> > We can order these from least intense to most intense, so let's use `oredered`.
+> > We can order these from least intense to most intense, so let's use `ordered`.
 > {: .solution}

 {: .challenge}